tum-ens/urbs/doc/theorydoc/multinode_prob.rst

-:math:`\epsilon^{\text{out}}_{vcpt}` the total inputs and outputs of commodities :math:`c` to and from process :math:`p` at vertex :math:`v` and time :math:`t`, :math:`\kappa_{af}` and :math:`\widehat{\kappa}_{af}` the installed and new capacities of a transmission line :math:`f` linking two vertices with the arc :math:`a` and :math:`\pi^{\text{in}}_{aft}` and :math:`\pi^{\text{out}}_{aft}` the in- and outflows into arc :math:`a` via transmission line :math:`f` at time :math:`t`.
+:math:`\epsilon^{\text{out}}_{vcpt}` the total inputs and outputs of commodities :math:`c` to and from process :math:`p` at vertex :math:`v` and time :math:`t`, :math:`\kappa_{af}` and :math:`\widehat{\kappa}_{af}` the total and newly installed capacities of a transmission line :math:`f` linking two vertices with the arc :math:`a` and :math:`\pi^{\text{in}}_{aft}` and :math:`\pi^{\text{out}}_{aft}` the in- and outflows into arc :math:`a` via transmission line :math:`f` at time :math:`t`.